xmercerweiss/CashRegister/docs/data.md

 ### Percentages
-A quantity representing a percentage is stored as an `unsigned short`, with the given integer representing an equal percentage value.
+A quantity representing a percentage is stored as an `unsigned short`, with its value representing an equal percentage.

 The statement...
 ```c